 - 250 ml water

 - 2 red onions - sliced

 - 1 cup coriander leaves

-Toast the coriander seeds, cumin seeds, cloves, cinnamon, black peppercorns and cardamom pods.
-When aromatic remove from heat, allow to cool, then grind to a coarse powder.
+- Toast the coriander seeds, cumin seeds, cloves, cinnamon, black peppercorns and cardamom pods in a small pan on medium heat.
+When aromatic, remove from heat, allow to cool, then grind to a coarse powder.

-Uncover the pan and add the second quantity of onion pieces.
+- Uncover the pan and remove the lamb bones then add the sliced onion.
 Mix well and raise the heat to medium.
 Cook for another 30 minutes, stirring frequently.
-The curry should reduce and the onions and the lamb should soften.
+The gravy should reduce and the onions and the lamb should soften.

 - Ask your butcher to bone the shoulder and cut the meat into 5cm chunks.
 Retain the bones as you will cook with them.

 - The time taken to reduce the sauce will depend on the moisture content of the meat, and how hot you keep the pot.
 Too high a heat and you will risk burning the dish.
 Too low, and it will take too long to reduce.
 If you don’t have to keep stirring every few minutes it is probably too low.